REGGIE VOIGTLÄNDER

 Position Panorama

 Ongoing project investigating and connecting the space between the personal and the collective, between the body and its surroundings, between the self and the cosmic.
-Click HERE for more
+In this project the paintings connect into a growing panorama which will be the basis for an installation including sound pieces from various sources, collaborations and interactions.

 Being Here